mesearcher/projects/README.md

 # Completed projects

-During my professional training course on Data Science by Yandex (from August 2023 to April 2024), I completed 13 projects.
+Throughout my professional training course in Data Science with Yandex (spanning from August 2023 to April 2024), I successfully completed 14 projects.
-These projects involved creating predictive models to solve various applied problems utilizing machine learning approaches, such as linear regression, logistic regression for binary classification, binary text classification, and implementing a deep Convolutional Neural Network for age estimation based on the ResNet50 model, among others.
+These projects encompassed the development of predictive models aimed at addressing diverse practical challenges using machine learning methodologies.
+Tasks included employing techniques such as linear regression, logistic regression for binary classification, binary text classification, and deploying a deep Convolutional Neural Network for age estimation, leveraging the ResNet50 model, among others.